 Sticking to the Routine

-Summer school tends to be more relaxed with smaller classes.
-It is the optimal learning environment in which all teens could benefit, particularly those who struggle during the regular school year.
+Summer session tends to be more relaxed with smaller classes.
+It is the optimal learning environment in which all teens could benefit, particularly those who struggle during the regular academic year.
 Due to this, a teen may do very well during summer classes, even in a subject that he has previously failed.
-This can be the boost in confidence needed to have a more positive attitude toward school in general.
+This can be the boost in confidence needed to have a more positive attitude toward education in general.

 Considering if summer classes are right for you?